arbus/grunt-aglio/README.md

 ```

 ## Changelog
++ 0.2.1
+  + Bug fix for getting templates thanks to @cjthompson
 + 0.2.0
   + Minor breaking change, paths for custom templates are now relative to the project root, thanks to @chesleybrown.
   + Bump aglio version to 1.14